Mel Billingsley, Ph.D.

 Kevin Harter is an experienced healthcare and technology executive and board member, award-winning serial entrepreneur, and long-time volunteer for education-related initiatives.

-In his latest role, Kevin is back in Central Pennsylvania helping Penn State to expand its Invent Penn State initiatives into the Capital Region.
-He is serving as a Professor of Practice in Entrepreneurship and Director of the Center for Innovation and Entrepreneurship at Penn State Harrisburg.
+In his latest role, Kevin is back in Central Pennsylvania helping Penn State to support its Invent Penn State Initiatives.
+He is serving as Professor of Practice in Entrepreneurship and Director of the new entrepreneurial initiative at Penn State Harrisburg.
 In this role, he is looking to leverage the assets of the region, and the faculty and students at Penn State to create a sustainable ecosystem built around innovation.
-Additionally, he is serving as Interim Executive Director of the Penn State Hershey College of Medicine’s Center for Medical Innovation.
+Additionally, he serves as the Interim Director of the Center for Medical Innovation at the College of Medicine.

 Recognition for his professional and volunteer achievements includes the Entrepreneur of the Year Award from Ernst & Young/Inc. Magazine, the Entrepreneurial Achievement Award from Ben Franklin Technology Partners, Outstanding Leadership in Technology Award from the Technology Council of Central PA, and the Alumni Fellow and Philip Mitchell Service Award from the Pennsylvania State University.
 He earned a BS in information systems and an MBA from Penn State University.